TheCodingDojo/algorithms/schedules/data_structures.md

    * @param {any} data The data to be added into this new instance of a Node.
    *    The data can be anything, just like an array can contain strings,
    *    numbers, objects, etc.
-   * @return {Node} A new Node instance is returned automatically without
+   * @returns {Node} A new Node instance is returned automatically without
    *    having to be explicitly written (implicit return).
    */
   constructor(data) {